 Sydney Opera House : 2007-Present

-In the Recording Studio, Tod has been fortunate to work as Audio Director and mix for YouTube webstreams of Sydney Symphony's performance of Wagner's Tristan & Isolde (2015), Sydney Symphony's Visions of Vienna (2015), Ideas At The House presents: An Evening with Stephen Hawking (2015) and Australian Ballet’s HD recording of MacGregor’s Dyad 1929 (2013).
+In the Recording Studio, Tod has been fortunate to work as Audio Director, recording and mix engineer for YouTube webstreams of Sydney Opera House's "From Our House To Yours - Digital Season" for The Wiggles, Tim Draxl, Low Life, Winston Surfshirt and more (2020), Sydney Symphony's performance of Wagner's Tristan & Isolde (2015), Sydney Symphony's Visions of Vienna (2015), Ideas At The House presents: An Evening with Stephen Hawking (2015) and Australian Ballet’s HD recording of MacGregor’s Dyad 1929 (2013).
 Tod has also mixed live YouTube webstreams of the Sydney Symphony performances of Beethoven Piano Concerti with (2014).
 He begun working in Recording & Broadcast as Second Engineer on a number of projects.
 These include the Exton SACD recordings of the Rachmaninov (2007), Elgar (2008), Prokofiev (2009) festivals and Sydney Symphony Live recordings of the Mahler Festivals (2010-2012) and Prokofiev’s Romeo and Juliette (2010-2011) with the Sydney Symphony under the baton of Maestro Vladimir Ashkenazy.
 He has also worked as Second Engineer for live Television/ Satellite broadcasts and Cinema/ DVD recordings with the Australian Ballet (Nutcracker, Swan Lake, Firebird, Petrushka) and Opera Australia (Carmen, La Boheme, Cosi fan Tutti, Bliss, Lakme, Don Giovani) since November 2007, as well as the 2011 YouTube Symphony live web broadcast and double CD of Burt Bacharach with the Sydney Symphony (2007).
 He also worked as Assistant Mix Engineer to the legendary Shaun Murphy on Baz Luhrman’s film ‘Australia’ (2008).
 Tod also recorded and mixed the 2011 Bell Award ‘Best Australian Contemporary Jazz Album’ for the Mike Nock Trio’s double album An Accumulation of Subtleties.
 Tod has also begun working as Recording/ Mix engineer for CinemaLive/ Opera Australia (Un Ballo e Mascera, Carmen, Don Pasquale, Tosca, Madama Butterfly).
 He was also Recording Engineer for the YouTube live webstream and DVD/Blu-Ray/CD with Neil Finn and Paul Kelly (2013) plus other YouTube live webstreams for Human Nature with the Sydney Symphony (2008), Florence and The Machine [UK] (2012), Tegan and Sara [USA] (2013), Sarah Blasko (2013) and Counting Crows [USA] (2013) among others.

 In the live arena at the Sydney Opera House, Tod has engineered the front of house sound in various venues for such productions as: